Skip to content

 close up of a highland cow with very long, reddish brown fur and long horns. the cow is standing on a grassy hilltop beside some heather looking at the camera with the green hills of the Peak District behind.

 The Peak District is a beautiful destination all year round with its green rolling meadows and dramatic escarpments.
-But come Autumn, the heather moors and woodlands turn to their rusty hues and the morning chill brings impressive cloud inversions in the valleys.
+But come Autumn, the heather moors and woodlands turn to their rusty hues, and the morning chill brings impressive cloud inversions in the valleys.

 On those crisp blue-sky days, there’s nothing better than a long walk in the hills or along an escarpment to appreciate the season.
 Followed, of course, by a hearty home-cooked meal next to a roaring log fire in a cosy village pub.
+Our favourite walks for this time of year are Baslow Edge or Padley Gorge.
+Or perhaps stroll the impressive Chatsworth Estate (it’s free to walk through).

 Matlock Bath